Bakon08/ProductionWork/README.md

     - Statistics: Shows all you statistics on this app like amount of tasks done or productivity rate.
     - Notes: Notes to yourself about things to do.
 You can store ideas, thoughts, and other references here on this tab.
 6. Description of JS
-    * Home page: Number of tasks left to do
+    * Statistics page: calculates the percentage of tasks status.
+It will also be used to clalculate for task rate, time where most tasks were completed and time spent on completing tasks.
 7. Wireframe: https://www.canva.com/design/DAG3JACwuHE/J3tm5Fz0m0I3zM4_xQkbsw/edit?utm_content=DAG3JACwuHE&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton